westonruter/featured-image-block-with-caption/README.md

 License:      [GPLv2](https://www.gnu.org/licenses/gpl-2.0.html) or later
 Tags:         block theme, featured image, site editor, caption

-Adds the ability to show a caption in the Featured Image block via the same "Add caption" block toolbar button available on the Image block.

 ## Description ##

 This plugin adds the ability to show a caption in the Featured Image block via the same "Add caption" block toolbar button available on the Image block.
 Image captions must be edited in the Media Library.